 Early Dismissal: We understand there will be days when you may need to dismiss your student early for appointments, etc. When this happens, please notify the school office one day in advance.
-If you must dismiss early at the end of the school day, we require that you pick up no later than 2:20 p.m.
-If you arrive after 2:20 p.m. you will need to join the dismissal line and wait for normal dismissal time.
+If you must dismiss early at the end of the school day, we require that you pick up no later than 2:20 p.m (12:00 noon on Fridays) If you arrive after that time, you will need to join the dismissal line and wait for normal dismissal time.
 Adhering to this timeline will allow for the least disruption and impact to our students and dismissal staff.
 Thank you for your cooperation.